Socialism

 The socialist political movement includes political philosophies that originated in the revolutionary movements of the mid-to-late 18th century and out of concern for the social problems that socialists associated with capitalism.
 By the late 19th century, after the work of Karl Marx and his collaborator Friedrich Engels, socialism had come to signify anti-capitalism and advocacy for a post-capitalist system based on some form of social ownership of the means of production.
 By the early 1920s, communism and social democracy had become the two dominant political tendencies within the international socialist movement, with socialism itself becoming the most influential secular movement of the 20th century.
 Many socialists also adopted the causes of other social movements, such as feminism, environmentalism, and progressivism.

-Although the emergence of the Soviet Union as the world's first nominally socialist state led to the widespread association of socialism with the Soviet economic model, it has since shifted in favour of democratic socialism.
+Although the emergence of the Soviet Union as the world's first nominally socialist state led to the widespread association of socialism with the Soviet economic model, the term has since shifted to be associated with democratic socialism.
 Academics sometimes recognised the mixed economies of several Western European and Nordic countries as "democratic socialist", although the system of these countries, with only limited social ownership (generally in the form of state ownership), is more usually described as social democracy.
 Following the revolutions of 1989, many of these countries moved away from socialism as a neoliberal consensus replaced the social democratic consensus in the advanced capitalist world.
 In parallel, many former socialist politicians and political parties embraced "Third Way" politics, remaining committed to equality and welfare while abandoning public ownership and class-based politics.
-Socialism experienced a resurgence in popularity in the 2010s.
+Socialist politics experienced a revival in parts of the Western world during the 2010s, amid growing economic inequality, dissatisfaction with the aftermath of the 2008 financial crisis, and perceptions that political institutions favored economic elites.

 Etymology

-According to Andrew Vincent, "[t]he word 'socialism' finds its root in the Latin sociare, which means to combine or to share.
+According to Andrew Vincent, the word 'socialism' finds its root in the Latin sociare, which means to combine or to share.
 The related, more technical term in Roman and then medieval law was societas.
-This latter word could mean companionship and fellowship as well as the more legalistic idea of a consensual contract between freemen".
+This latter word could mean companionship and fellowship as well as the more legalistic idea of a consensual contract between freemen.